photoprism/photoprism/README.md

 If you prefer to use different directory names, you can change them in `docker-compose.yml`.
 See inline comments for instructions.

-**Step 2:** Open a terminal, go to the directory in which you saved the config file and run this command to start the application:
+**Step 2:** Open a terminal, go to the directory in which you saved the `docker-compose.yml` file and run this command to start the application:

 ```
 docker-compose up -d
 ```

 The Web frontend is now available at http://localhost:2342/.
-The port can be changed in `docker-compose.yml` if needed.
-Remember to run `docker-compose restart` every time you change the config.
+The port can be changed in `docker-compose.yml`.
+Remember to run `docker-compose restart` every time you touch the config.

 **Step 3:** Connect to the application container and run `photoprism import` after putting files in the `Import` folder: